• Skip to primary navigation

 ♨️Grill or Stovetop

-For the stovetop, use a large frypan over medium-high heat with a little oil.
-Cast-iron works great, but other frypans are fine.
+For the stovetop, use a large frypan over medium-high heat with oil for the stovetop.
+A cast iron skillet works great for even heat, but other frypans are fine.

 ✔️Tips

-Many will add more cheese on top.
-Fine if you want, and it is the "classic" way.
+• Many will add more cheese on top.
+Fine if you want, and it is the "classic" way, along with some bacon.

 This recipe is listed in these categories.
 See them for more similar recipes.